 I do not know that I need say more on the subject we have treated.
 But in the word there are certain points connected with it, about which confusion of thought has been produced by what has been said during this discussion: interesting points touched upon, perhaps, for the first time, and from which one may derive real profit by examining them somewhat further.

 For myself, I have learnt much while searching the Scriptures on the subject of the kingdom of heaven, as it was needful for me to do, in order to satisfy my mind on the point treated in this discussion.
 I find that the true idea presented in this expression is the reign of the heavens in the Person of the Son of man.
-John the Baptist put this forward in his testimony as &#8220;at hand.&#8221; The Lord did the same; yet still in the character of prophet.
-All this being rejected, it is the violent only who take it by force*;* so that it was not set up, and the Lord could say (though Himself actually present) &#8220;Ye shall not have gone over the cities of Israel, till the Son of man be come,&#8221; @Matthew 10: 23.
-After that rejection was made manifest, and the Lord had pronounced judgment upon Israel at the close of chapter 12, the kingdom is preached as a mystery.| After this it is established in mystery, but administered by Peter, who had the keys of it, when the King was ascended up into heaven.
+John the Baptist put this forward in his testimony as "at hand".
+The Lord did the same; yet still in the character of prophet.
+All this being rejected, it is the violent only who take it by force; so that it was not set up, and the Lord could say (though Himself actually present) "Ye shall not have gone over the cities of Israel, till the Son of man be come", @Matthew 10: 23.
+After that rejection was made manifest, and the Lord had pronounced judgment upon Israel at the close of chapter 12, the kingdom is preached as a mystery¦.
+After this it is established in mystery, but administered by Peter, who had the keys of it, when the King was ascended up into heaven.
 And, lastly, it will be made good, according to the power of its King, when Satan will be driven out of the heavenly places, and when Christ will receive the kingdom, and establish blessedness on the earth thereby.

 Such is the summary of what I have found, and present to my brethren as such, evidently without any intention of controversy.
 The church, such as it is presented by Paul, does not come into mention here.
 In his writings it is presented as the body, the Bride of Christ, identified with Him in life as He is in heaven, in His nature, position, and glory.
 The administration of the kingdom is quite another thought.
-Paul may speak of the gathering together of the saints here below as a body, as the Bride, etc., because such was the extent of their privilege*;* of this we will speak shortly, but the thought
+Paul may speak of the gathering together of the saints here below as a body, as the Bride, etc., because such was the extent of their privilege; of this we will speak shortly, but the thought

-| Hence the Lord presents Himself now as *sowing;* He seeks not fruit from the vine: all had to begin.
+¦Hence the Lord presents Himself now as sowing; He seeks not fruit from the vine: all had to begin.

 {325}